If you’re looking for a quick, easy and delicious meal then look no further! This sheet pan chicken dinner will have your family begging for seconds.

 Save this to your Pinterest board because this is going to become a regular meal on your weekly menu.
 It’s super-easy to customize and even works for meal prep.

 And if you have lots of chicken and want new ways to cook it, try making this chicken pot pie recipe.
 It has a creamy sauce and a flaky crust – and is the perfect thing to break up dinnertime boredom.
+Or drizzle it with some homemade chicken gravy.
+YUM!

 It’s full of all the good stuff: meat, veggies and a delicious sauce!